COVID-19 Vaccination Programme questions and answers

 Do the vaccines contain human or animal products?

-The Medicines and Healthcare products Regulatory Agency (MHRA) have confirmed that the Pfizer/BioNTech COVID-19, AstraZeneca and Moderna vaccines do not contain any components of animal origin and that none of the vaccines given contain fetal cells in their ingredients.
+The Medicines and Healthcare products Regulatory Agency (MHRA) have confirmed that the Pfizer/BioNTech and Moderna COVID-19 vaccines do not contain any components of animal origin and that none of the vaccines given contain fetal cells in their ingredients.

 The following guide contains information on how vaccines are made and what human and animal products are used: